wpilibsuite/frc-docs/source/docs/software/networktables/multiple-instances.rst

 Creating multiple instances of NetworkTables
 ============================================

 This feature is mainly useful for coprocessors and unit testing.
-It allows a single program to be a member of two completely independent :term:`Networktables` "networks" that contain completely different (and unrelated) sets of tables.
+It allows a single program to be a member of two completely independent :term:`NetworkTables` "networks" that contain completely different (and unrelated) sets of tables.
 For most general usage, you should use tables within the single instance, as all current dashboard programs can only connect to a single NetworkTables server at a time.

 Normally the "default" instance is set up on the robot as a server, and used for communication with the dashboard program running on your driver station computer.
 This is what the SmartDashboard and LiveWindow classes use.